 Original Medicare generally doesn’t cover prescription drug costs.
-In order to receive coverage for prescription drugs, you need a Medicare Part D plan or Medicare Advantage plan with prescription drug coverage.
+To receive coverage for prescription drugs, you need a Medicare Part D plan or Medicare Advantage plan with prescription drug coverage.

-No matter what option you choose, you’re required to have some form of prescription drug coverage within 63 days of enrolling in Medicare, or you’ll be required to pay a permanent penalty.
+No matter what option you choose, you’re required to have some form of prescription drug coverage within 63 days of enrolling in Medicare, or you’ll be required to pay a permanent late enrollment penalty.

-If you have Medicare, you’ll pay a monthly premium for Part A (if you don’t qualify for premium-free Part A) and Part B, a yearly deductible for Part B, and other costs if you have add-ons.
+If you have Medicare, you’ll pay a monthly premium for Part A (if you don’t qualify for premium-free Part A) and Part B, yearly deductibles for parts A and B, and other costs if you buy add-on coverage.

-If you have Medicare Advantage, you may need to pay additional costs depending on the plan.
-Before choosing the type of plan you want, consider what out-of-pocket costs you can afford each year.
+If you have Medicare Advantage, you may need to pay additional costs as well, depending on the plan you choose.
+Before deciding on the type of Medicare plan you want, consider what out-of-pocket costs you can afford each year.